Tyrosine Kinase Inhibitors (TKIs) for Cancer

 Tyrosine kinase inhibitors (TKIs) are medicines that block signals that tell a cell to grow and divide.
 This can slow or stop cancer cells from growing.
 In some cases it can cause the cells to die.

 Tyrosine kinase inhibitors are effective medicines for the treatment of some cancers, such as chronic myelogenous leukemia (CML).

-Taking dasatinib may increase your risk for pulmonary arterial hypertension (PAH), a rare but serious heart problem.
+Taking dasatinib may cause pleural effusion.
+Dasatinib can also increase your risk for pulmonary arterial hypertension (PAH), a rare but serious heart problem.

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)

 What To Think About